mongodb/docs/source/includes/drivers_insert_connect.rst

            .. step:: Automap your class to the documents fields.

-              In C#, you map fields to class variables, which are uppercase by convention.
+              In C#, you map fields to class properties, which are uppercase by convention.
 However, you should insert the data with camel case fields.
 To make the driver automatically convert the fields from uppercase to camel case, create a ``ConventionPack`` and register the naming convention for ``CamelCase``.

               .. literalinclude:: /includes/code/dotnet/CrudInsertCamelCase.cs
                  :caption: CrudInsert.cs